Anonsatyam/colorsPlanet_Backend/README.md

 Contributions to ColorsPlanet Backend are welcome!
 If you have ideas, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License
-This project is licensed under the [https://opensource.org/license/mit](https://opensource.org/license/mit)
+This project is licensed under the [MIT License](https://opensource.org/license/mit)